JetBrains/guide/site/go/tips/add-json-fields-to-struct-types/index.md

 ---

 **How to use:**
 Copy a part of the JSON data in the clipboard then paste it inside an existing struct tag.

 When the IDE asks you about converting the JSON to a Go type, press _Yes_ and you are done with .

-<span class="tag is-rounded">New in 2021.1</span>